evolve75/RubyTree/API-CHANGES.md

 release.
 In most cases, an alternative will be provided to ensure relatively smooth transition to the new APIs.

+## Release 2.1.0 Changes

+* Minimum Ruby version has been bumped to 2.7 and above

+* Updated all upstream dependencies to their latest stable versions

 ## Release 2.0.0 Changes

 * The _minimum_ required Ruby version is now `2.6` (or higher).